 Although the real story of the history of Lost Ranch may not be as fun to ponder as the many myths floating around out there, I think I may have actually uncovered the truth about the legendary place.

 Want to see Lost Ranch for yourself?
 It’s an easy hike from the trailhead mapped below.
 Begin by following the way to Pyramid/Bursera Trail.
-When Bursera begins to steepen about a quarter mile into the hike, veer to the right and follow the Lost Ranch trail to the northeast as it crisscrosses the wash (dry river bed).
+When Bursera begins to steepen about a quarter mile into the hike, veer to the right and follow the Lost Ranch trail to the northwest as it crisscrosses the wash (dry river bed).